elliesch/flipnslide/paper/paper.md

 The Python package `flipnslide` can be installed from [PyPI](https://pypi.org/project/flipnslide/) using `pip` or from the source code, available on [GitHub](https://github.com/elliesch/flipnslide).
 The code is well documented on [Read the Docs](http://flipnslide.readthedocs.io), including examples for using `flipnslide` to create custom tiled datasets from large imagery.
-Users can choose to run `flipnslide` to download Earth Observation imagery from Planetary Computer (cite).
+Users can choose to run `flipnslide` to download Earth science imagery from Planetary Computer (cite).
 Using this route, the code creates a time-averaged satellite image, removing NaNs by interpolation and standardizing the averaged image.
 The image is then simultaneously tiled and augmented, and the output tiles can be held in memory or saved to disk as either arrays (`numpy`) or tensors (`PyTorch` or `Tensorflow`).
 If a user already has an existing image, `flipnslide` can be implemented